microsoft/playwright/docs/src/api/class-elementhandle.md

 1. Wait for [actionability](../actionability.md) checks on the element, unless [`option: force`] option is set.
 1. Scroll the element into view if needed.
 1. Use [`property: Page.mouse`] to click in the center of the element.
-1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`] option is set.
 1. Ensure that the element is now checked.
 If not, this method throws.

 If the element is detached from the DOM at any moment during the action, this method throws.